First component

 If the spacing or colors look off — that's a token drift.
 Run the parity check below.

-figma_check_design_parity compares the generated code against the Figma
+compares the generated code against the Figma spec and lists every discrepancy —

 Run figma_check_design_parity on node-id 695-313 againstthe SettingsCard component I just generated.
 Fix any discrepancies.You shipped a token-exact component in ~15 min.